WiIIson/EMGFlow-Python-Package/docs/05 ExtractFeatures Feature Documentation.md

 **Description**

 Calculates the Variance (VAR) of the signal.
-The variance provides information about the power of the EMG signal.
+In an EMG signal, the VAR describes the power of the signal (Phinyomark et al., 2009).

 ```python
 CalcVAR(Signal, col)